Sorry 4 What

-Sorry 4 What is the seventh studio album by Canadian rapper and singer Tory Lanez.
+Sorry 4 What is the seventh studio album by Canadian singer and rapper Tory Lanez.
 It was released through One Umbrella on September 30, 2022.
 The album features guest appearances from A Boogie wit da Hoodie and Yoko Gold, Lanez's younger brother.
 Production was handled by a variety of record producers, including Lanez himself, Smash David, Play Picasso, Jakik, Half, and Sergio R., among others.
 It was supported by one single, "Why Did I", which was released alongside the accompanying official music video on the same day that the album was released.

 Background

 Exactly two weeks before the release of the album, Lanez announced its title and release date, while he also revealed that it would have 18 tracks before adding two more later.